camillol/MacTorcs/README.md

 About
 -----
-This project contains all necessary files to patch and compile the original Torcs 1.3.1 sources into a bundled Mac OS X application using Xcode.
+This project contains all necessary files to patch and compile the original Torcs 1.3.5 sources into a bundled Mac OS X application using Xcode 5.

-The Xcode project is based on previous [work][2] by Stephen Hudson and others, with vast changes to streamline the build, leverage the existing Torcs makefiles for installing data, and reduce the size of the final application bundle.
+The Xcode project is a fork of [MacTorcs][2] by Camillo based on others' work, with vast changes to streamline the build, leverage the existing Torcs makefiles for installing data, and reduce the size of the final application bundle.
 The Mac-specific changes to the source code have been redone to minimize impact (for instance, there is now no need to change the way learning and tmath headers are